gregscharf/LinkedIn-Employee-Scraper/README.md

 ## Usage
     - Navigate to a company's LinkedIn page and click on People.
-    - Open the Browser's Web Developer Tools, paste the javascript into the console and click Run.
+    - Open the Browser's Web Developer Tools, paste scraper.js into the console as seen in the screenshot below and click Run.

 ![firefox example](./scrape.png)